DevSurya/2018-Advanced-Blockchain-Workshop-for-Developers/README.md

 We will be developing on our laptops.
 MacOS, Ubuntu or Windows.

 # Lab 1: Setting up the environment

+What do you get?

+1. A pre-configured Fabric (blockchain runtime):
+   * Three Fabric CAs (one apiece for the orderer org and two peer orgs)
+   * Orderer node (running "solo")
+   * Two Fabric peer nodes (one apiece for each peer org - org1 & org2)
+   * Some example installed and instantiated chaincode
+1. Composer Playground (UI for creating and deploying Business Networks to Fabric)
+1. The basic-sample-network deployed

 https://ibm-blockchain.github.io/

 ### Step 1: Prepare and Setup